Trinkle23897/Fast-Poisson-Image-Editing/README.md

 We have provided 7 backends.
 Each backend has two solvers: EquSolver and GridSolver.
 You can find the difference between these two solvers in the next section.

-For different backend usage, please check out the related documentation under [docs/backend.md](/docs/backend.md).
+For different backend usage, please check out the related documentation [here](https://fpie.readthedocs.io/en/main/backend.html).

 For other usage, please run `fpie -h` or `fpie-gui -h` to see the hint.